 Master Student at Essex University

-My key area of interest is exploring the impacts of climate change to coral physiology, particularly due to elevated sea temperatures.
-Through investigating multiple life stages, it is possible to create a near complete picture of the effects that increases in sea temperatures will have to corals life history.
+My key area of interest is exploring the impacts of climate change on coral physiology, particularly due to elevated sea temperatures.
+Through investigating multiple life stages, it is possible to create a near-complete picture of the effects that increases in sea temperatures will have to corals life history.
 This knowledge can be applied to many different interactions within the complex world of coral biology, from a microbial level to reef ecology, and importantly better inform restoration efforts to provide a brighter future for coral reefs.
 Another of my keen interest is in the social and economic side of coral reef science.
 Coral reefs are a hugely important food and income resource for many communities throughout the tropical region.
 I aim to find out how reef resources will be affected by climate change as well as work with communities to provide the information needed to create sustainable food and income solutions.

 Currently, I am due to complete my MSc in Tropical Marine Biology from Essex University in September 2018.
-Whilst reading for my MSc I joined the CORALASSIST team on a work placement in the Palau International Coral Reef Center and collected the data for my thesis titled ‘Thermal stress event reduces post settlement survival of Scleractinian coral larvae’.
+Whilst reading for my MSc I joined the CORALASSIST team on a work placement in the Palau International Coral Reef Center and collected the data for my thesis titled ‘Thermal stress event reduces post-settlement survival of Scleractinian coral larvae’.